kencx/keyb/README.md

 Refer to the defaults provided in `examples` for more details.
 Multiline fields are not supported at the moment.

-### Search

-- Enter search mode with `/` to perform fuzzy filtering on all rows
-- Exit search mode again with `Esc`
-- `Alt + d` clears the current filter

-To perform filtering on section headings only, prefix the search with `h:`.
-This will return all matching section headings with their respective rows.

 ### Configuration
 A config file is generated on the first run of `keyb`.